0tii/s0nar/README.md

 ```
 ## Event Staging
 S0nar gives you full flexibility over the execution order of your event listeners.
 Using the `priority` argument of the `S0narEventListener` annotation, you can specify the execution priority preference.
 Listeners assigned a higher priority will be executed first.
 Listeners within the same priority segment will be executed in order of registration. *Order of same-priority listeners is not guaranteed.*

+**If no priority argument is specified on decorated methods, the default fallback is `EventPriority.LOW`.**

 The `EventPriority` enum that is used to represent the `priority` value has 4 pre-configured priority-segments
 ```